safiyahlakhany/GIVE/README.md

 ![Demo](/GIVE_Demo.gif "Demo")

 ## Technologies Used
-Our Front End is comprised of HTML and CSS while our backend consists of Python Flask.
+Our Front End consists of HTML and CSS while our backend consists of Python Flask.
 In addition, we used MongoDB as a data base to store various information such as contact email, location, etc.

 ## Contributors
 [Safiyah Lakhany](https://github.com/safiyahlakhany)